rhildred/razordotnetcorepages/README.md

 Sometimes as developers we make or are given a prototype to turn into an app.
 Your task is to turn the prototype at  [https://github.com/hexx0960/NorthernThreads/](https://github.com/hexx0960/NorthernThreads/)  into a .net mvc application.

 You can see the .html prototype in action at  [https://hexx0960.github.io/NorthernThreads/](https://hexx0960.github.io/NorthernThreads/).
-It has 13 pages which you will turn into friendly URL based routing.
+It has 13 pages which you will turn into controller based routing.
 For more marks you can put the clothing products on the web site into a database.
 Finally you can implement the buy now button and the shopping cart.

 To do this assignment you will need one important design pattern and some technical details to back it up.